zjunlp/EasyInstruct/examples/kg2instruction/README_EN.md

 With the fields mentioned above, users can flexibly design and implement instructions and output formats for different information extraction needs.

+We also provided the `entity` field in the training set to perform entity naming recognition tasks, but we did not provide corresponding entity annotation data in the test set.

 Here is a simple data conversion script provided, which can convert the data in the above format into instruction data in the form of `instruction` and `output`.